RosterElf Logo

 If you process allowances through payroll, it helps to have clean integration paths (e.g., payroll integration), including common systems like Xero or MYOB.

-Most leave entitlements sit in the National Employment Standards (NES), including:
+Most leave entitlements sit in the National Employment Standards (NES).
+For employees covered by MA000010, key NES entitlements include:

 • Personal/carer's leave